traefik/traefiklabs-hub-button-app/README.md

 You can place the script reference in head or body tag, as you like.

 Then, you can use the **hub-button-app** custom element wherever you need it.
-Please notice the custom element exposes a property called **theme** to control its appearance; possible values can be `dark` or `light`, with light as the default value.

 ### Embed into another project (local fallback)